From The Editor

 Unsealed roads have been upgraded throughout the park as part of flood recovery works.
 However, dry summer conditions have resulted in many dusty and corrugated sections.
 Note unsealed roads cannot be graded until there is an increase in soil moisture.

-ENVIRONMENT AND HERITAGE
+ENVIRONMENT AND Read the rest

 Grampians Peaks Trail Update